h-kamara/box-up-crime-v5/site/content/impact/_index.md

     monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: young people we have reached
       items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
-      plan: Small
+        - ''
+      plan: 2000+ Young People Reached
-      price: '50'
+      price: '2,000+'
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+    - description: Drop in Crime
       items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
-      plan: Big
+        - ''
+      plan: 25% Drop in Crime
-      price: '80'
+      price: 25%
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
+    - description: People through our doors each week
       items:
-        - Whatever you need
-        - Green or roasted beans
-        - Unlimited varieties
+        - ''
-      plan: Custom
+      plan: ''
-      price: '?'
+      price: 600+
 ---